Craft Beer Inventory Management

 While you’re here remember to select the batch item checkbox.
 Then add the name of the batch.
 You’ll see why in the next step.

 Finally, let’s define the packing dimensions for your Old Pale Lager.
 You produce them in individual glass bottles but they are sold in a traditional six-pack of beer.
 Enter the UOM as bottle and the product quantity as 6.
 The weight of a six-pack is 4.5 pounds (2 kg).
 And its dimensions are 9″ x 5.5″ x 11″ or 23cm x 14cm x 28cm.

-Entering the packing dimensions of your shipping product here is a real time saver, especially for exporters.
-EMERGE App will automatically tabulate the weight and CBM in the shipping packing list and in the shipment.
+Entering the packing dimensions of your shipping product here is a real time-saver, especially for exporters.
+EMERGE App will automatically tabulate the weight and CBM in the shipping packing list and the shipment.
 This saves you time and effort in manually calculating them during shipping.